ipfs/ipfs-docs/docs/project/README.md

 ## Implementation status

 Want to know the current state of your favorite IPFS feature?
-See the [current implementation status](implementation-status.md) for go-ipfs and js-ipfs, listed by commands and endpoints.
+See the [current implementation status](implementation-status.md) for Kubo and js-ipfs, listed by commands and endpoints.

 ## IPFS specifications